Siege of Fort Pulaski: Military fallout

 "Lessons learned" by the Union were not adopted until the war was over.
 In its December 1864 attack on Fort Fisher, the bombardment was diffuse and scattered, without any real damage to the fort made by the many shots aimed at the fort's flagpole.
-Admiral Porter adopted General Gillmore's gunnery tactics for the second attack, assigning targets until they were destroyed.
+Admiral Porter adopted Gillmore's gunnery tactics for the second attack, assigning targets until they were destroyed.
 The January 1865 bombardment dismounted 73 of the fort's 75 guns and mostly shot away the fort's palisade.